About Me

 Primarily, I think of myself as a Classicist.
 The field of Classics is the study of the Graeco-Roman world, from as far back as archaeology will take us to c.
-AD 500.
-I have read lots of Latin and Greek texts and know a thing or two about ancient history and Classical civilisation.
-The Classical world is the foundation for all subsequent western thought, art, tradition, law, etc, and is well worth your time to learn about it.
+A.D.
+500. I have read lots of Latin and Greek texts and know a thing or two about ancient history and Classical civilisation.
+The Classical world is the foundation for all subsequent western thought, art, tradition, law, etc., and is well worth your time to learn about it.
 Read this post at my other blog: Classics for the Non-Classicist: 10 Books to Start.

 Of course, I am more than a Classicist, considering the content on this blog (though there is You Should Read the Iliad).
 As a Classicist, my research took me in the direction Late Antiquity, and once there, I was drawn into the world of the Desert Fathers (my page on them here), the first Christian monks.
-This was combined with a true, deep, abiding love for Christ, stemming from a lifetime in the Anglican Church (chiefly the “charismatic” and “evangelical” elements thereof), which led me to spend a year in Cyprus, where I met the Orthodox and the Philokalia for the first time.
-And Richard Foster’s book Prayer that showed me a way of entering the Father’s embrace that drew upon the vast tradition of Christianity — Protestant, Catholic, Orthodox, European, New World, African, Asian.
+This was combined with a true, deep, abiding love for Christ, stemming from a lifetime in the Anglican Church (chiefly the “charismatic” and “evangelical” elements thereof), which led me to spend a year in Cyprus, where I met the Orthodox and the Philokalia for the first time; and Richard Foster’s book Prayer that showed me a way of entering the Father’s embrace that drew upon the vast tradition of Christianity — Protestant, Catholic, Orthodox, European, New World, African, Asian.

 Come journey with me into the Great Tradition that beckons and calls, infused with the life of the sevenfold Spirit of God.
 May we join with the cherubim in their thrice-holy cry and hymn the Most Blessed and Most Glorious Trinity!